CodeWizardsDev/wizard-notify/wiki/README.md

 <br>

-4. Now find the following code from the config.lua file and modify the value to anything you want!
+4. Then find the following code in the `config.lua` file and modify the value:

     ```lua
     Cfg.CustomRadius = '15px'